-The point at which the Mic/Line input Impedance changes can be set here.
+The point at which the Mic/Line input impedance changes can be set here.

-(3) I/O Matrix Panel List Visibility (Only visible if optional I/O Matrix Panel is fitted)
+(3) I/O Matrix Panel List Visibility

-The user can set which port and insert lists can be accessed on the optional I/O Matrix panel.
-If for example, output ports which are only used for Buss outputs or Monitoring outputs are assigned to their own lists in the Setup application, those lists could be made invisible to the direct output ports selection on the I/O Matrix panel.
+This allows the user to set which port and insert lists can be accessed on the I/O Matrix panel.
+For example, output ports which are only used for buss outputs or monitoring outputs, etc could be assigned to their own lists (in the Setup application) and those lists made invisible to the direct output ports selection on the I/O Matrix panel.
 All lists are always available on the I/O screens.